 Pirotan was originally known as 'Pir jo thaan' signifying the sacred place of Saint Khwaja Khizer Rahmatullahialaih.
 The holy shrine of the saint is also located on the island.
 The island also houses a lighthouse.
 The island is uninhabited except for the workers at Pirotan Island's lighthouse, the forest guard, and the Mujhavar (Server) at the Holy Saint Khwaja Khizer shrine.
 Most visitors come in the morning with the high tide and leave by evening.
 So, one can spend hours walking around the tidal flats at low tide, observing the fascinating marine life in solitude.

 Pirotan Island ...

-At a distance of 5 km from Waghai and 49 km from Saputara, Gira Falls is seasonal waterfall located at Wanarchod village near Saputara.
-Situated on the Saputara-Waghai Road, it is one of the picturesque falls in Gujarat and among the top places to visit near Saputara to visit as part of Gujarat trip.
+At a distance of 5 km from Waghai and 49 km from Saputara, Gira Falls is a seasonal waterfall located at Wanarchod village near Saputara.
+Situated on the Saputara-Waghai Road, it is one of the picturesque waterfalls in Gujarat, and among the major places to visit near Saputara.

 Also known as Giradudh, Gira Waterfall is formed over the Kapri River and eventually drops into the Ambika River.
 The height of the falls is about 75 feet and the speed of the water plunging into the river creates a foggy look giving it a charming feel.
-The Gira Falls is a favourite among the tourists to the area and people from the neighboring towns flock to the area during the weekends.
-The place has now developed in to a great picnic spot.
+The Gira Falls is a favorite among the tourists who visit this area as part of Saputara tour.
+The place has now developed into a great picnic spot.

-The best season to visit the waterfalls is post monsoon season.
+The best season to visit the waterfalls is the post-monsoon season.